-Introduction - The Board is committed to a multicultural, multiethnic and multiracial environment at each of the six regional universities.
+Introduction - The Regional University System of Oklahoma is committed to a multicultural, multiethnic and multiracial environment at each of the six regional universities.
 Diversity is one of the hallmarks of a great university.
 Promoting dignity and respect among all members of the university community is a responsibility each of us must share.
-Acts of racial and ethnic harassment are repugnant to the Board's commitments and will not be tolerated.
-While the Board embraces the principles of free speech guaranteed by the First Amendment to the United States Constitution, it abhors the abuse of this freedom by those who would provoke hatred and violence based on race and ethnicity.
+Acts of racial and ethnic harassment are repugnant to the Regional University System of Oklahoma's commitments and will not be tolerated.
+While the Regional University System of Oklahoma embraces the principles of free speech guaranteed by the First Amendment to the United States Constitution, it abhors the abuse of this freedom by those who would provoke hatred and violence based on race and ethnicity.
 Racial and ethnic harassment is a growing concern across American college campuses.
 It has taken various forms, from criminal acts (assault and battery, vandalism, destruction of property) to anonymous, malicious intimidation and is most often directed toward persons whose race or ethnicity is readily identifiable.
 While principles of academic freedom and freedom of speech require tolerance of ideas and opinions, racial and ethnic harassment cannot and will not be permitted at the regional universities.
-The Board reserves the right to deal administratively with racial and ethnic harassment issues whenever it deems it appropriate to do so.
-Statement of Policy - It is the policy of the Board that racial and ethnic harassment is prohibited and is subject to disciplinary action as set forth in this policy.
+The Regional University System of Oklahoma reserves the right to deal administratively with racial and ethnic harassment issues whenever it deems it appropriate to do so.

+Statement of Policy - It is the policy of the Regional University System of Oklahoma that racial and ethnic harassment is prohibited and is subject to disciplinary action as set forth in this policy.
 Racial and ethnic harassment is defined as: Behavior or conduct addressed directly to individual(s) related to the victim's race, religion, ethnicity, or national origin that threatens violence, or property damage, or that incites or is likely to incite imminent lawless action (Regional University System of Oklahoma Policy Manual; Section 5.7.).